A passion for sound experiences

 Nevertheless, Bernd first pursued a professional career in the chemical industry.

 “I went from being a hobby hi-fi inventor to a hi-fi consumer.
 In the area of high-end speakers, I noticed that virtually every three months a new edition, which supposedly sounded even better than hundreds of other speakers before it, was launched onto the market.
 This made me a bit suspicious.
 It appeared to me that technical innovations – apart from spectacular individual cases such as by German Physiks – were in fact rather minor and not really fundamental nor sustaining.”

 Bernd’s passion for speaker design was rekindled during the 2010s: “Room acoustic correction, streaming and other electronic or digital interventions to the signal processing became respectable in the high-end sector.
 Even champions of beautiful, incredibly expensive analog equipment started to think long and hard after dealing with a Lyngdorf component in a normal living room, for example.”

-The actual trigger for the “3BE” undertaking, however, evolved from his professional dealings with additive manufacturing.
+The final trigger for the “3BE” undertaking, however, evolved from his professional dealings with additive manufacturing.
 “We had to check out several corresponding investment projects regarding new materials for additive manufacturing in my company.
 It was then that I really became aware of the opportunities offered by 3D printing: New freedom when it comes to the design of the shape, completely different design and construction processes, new materials, customization.”

 Bernd began developing a concept in 2016 – at first as a side project – for a speaker enclosure that would utilize as many of the advantages offered by manufacturing using 3D printing processes as possible.
 This is how he came to play in the top league of high-end speakers for home hi-fi.
 “After this, no matter which of my many qualified partners I consulted with, generally more doors opened up than closed.”